a455jldvmsrwll1a/MCOfflineAuth/README.md

 1. [Install](#installation) the mod.
 2. Join a server (with the  mod installed).
-3. Click the prompt when you log-on or run `/offauth bind`
+3. Click the prompt when you log on or run `/offauth bind`
 4. Done.

 *Got kicked?* The server can be set to reject users without a key already bound.
 In this case, an admin needs to bind you in advance.